Near Wurtsboro in Sullivan County, New York — The American Northeast (Mid-Atlantic)

 Erected 1936 by State Education Department.

 Location.
 41° 36.288′ N, 74° 27.447′ W. Marker is near Wurtsboro, New York, in Sullivan County.
 Marker is on U.S. 209 0.1 miles north of the N end of the Wurtsboro-Sullivan County Airport, on the left when traveling north.
+Marker is at a roadside rest area on the west side of the highway.
 Touch for map.
-Marker is at a roadside rest area on the west side of the highway.
 Marker is in this post office area: Wurtsboro NY 12790, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Old Mine Road ~ D. and H. Canal (within shouting distance of this marker); Site of Yaugh House (approx. 2.2 miles away); Original Snubbing (approx. 2˝ miles away); Wurtsboro (approx. 2.6 miles away); Ulster County (approx. 4.2 miles away); Mapes Cemetery (approx. 9 miles away); Fantinekill Massacre Memorial (approx. 9 miles away); Civil War Memorial (approx. 9.2 miles away).
-Touch for a list and map of all markers in Wurtsboro.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Old Mine Road ~ D. and H. Canal (within shouting distance of this marker); O&W & Summitville Station (approx. 1.1 miles away); The Canal & the Railroad (approx. 1.1 miles away); History of the Canal (approx. 1.9 Towpath (approx. 1.9 miles away); Boothroyd House (approx. 1.9 miles away); Life on the Canal (approx. 2 miles away); Waste Weirs (approx. 2 miles away).

 Credits.
 This page was last revised on June 8, 2018.
-This page originally submitted on June 8, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 39 times since then.
+It was originally submitted on June 8, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 99 times since then and 29 times this year.
 Photos: 1, 2. submitted on June 8, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.